rockettheme/docs/Docs/wordpress/themes/callisto/demo_sidefeature.md

 This area of the page is a **RokSprocket** widget utilizing the **Simple** content provider and the **Tabs** layout.

+This widget is placed using the integrated **WordPress** widgets tool.
+Since you created the widget position in the **Layout Manager**, it should appear in the **Widgets** area of the WordPress Admin.
+Once you have created the RokSprocket widget, you can simply drag and drop a new **RokSprocket** widget to the appropriate position, and choose it using the **Choose Widget** setting.

+We utilized the **Simple** Content Provider, linking each item in the RokSprocket widget to an article.
+You can find examples of the **Simple** items used in this widget in the **Filtered Article List** section below.

 The settings used in our demo are listed below.

 ### Details